Flag of Gabon: Symbolism

 The colours and symbols of the flag carry cultural, political, and regional meanings.
 The yellow alludes to the Equator – which cuts across the country – and also symbolizes the sun.
 The green epitomizes the natural resources of Gabon, as well as its "extensive forested area" that the Gabonese people are economically dependent on in the form of lumber.
 The blue represents the sea, specifically the South Atlantic Ocean along which the country has an "extensive coast".
 While Whitney Smith in the Encyclopædia Britannica and Dorling Kindersley's Complete Flags of the World describe the centre band as solely yellow, The World Factbook characterizes it as both yellow and gold.

 Distinctiveness

 The proportions of Gabon's flag are 3:4.
 This uncommon flag ratio, which is enshrined by Gabonese law, is shared by the flags of only three other countries – Democratic Republic of the Congo (some sources state that the proportions are 2:3), Papua New Guinea and San Marino.
 Furthermore, the country's flag does not utilize the green, yellow and red colours of the Pan-Africanist movement, in contrast to its neighbouring countries.
 Unlike other former French colonies in Africa, the flag consists of a horizontal tricolour, rather than a vertical one modelled after the flag of France.

+Colours

+The colours on the Gabonese flag are: